crash0ver1d3/Get-LocalMembership-Domain/README.md

 1.Create a block for each OU.
 You will also need to define a new variable to store output to for each OU that your are querying/monitoring.
 2.Create detection to identify OUs that have computer objects, create an output file for each one, and iterate through those OUs.

-I plan to add option number 2 when time allows.
+Future plans to add option number 2

-Blake